jawah/urllib3.future/README.md

 $ python -m pip install urllib3.future
 ```

-⚠️ Installing urllib3.future shadows the actual urllib3 package (_depending on installation order_) and you should
+⚠️ Installing urllib3.future shadows the actual urllib3 package (_depending on installation order_).
-carefully weigh the impacts.
-The semver will always be like _MAJOR.MINOR.9PP_ like 2.0.941, the patch node
-is always greater or equal to 900.
+The semver will always be like _MAJOR.MINOR.9PP_ like 2.0.941, the patch node  is always greater or equal to 900.

 Support for bugs or improvements is served in this repository.
 We regularly sync this fork
-with the main branch of urllib3/urllib3.
+with the main branch of urllib3/urllib3 against bugfixes and security patches if applicable.

 ## Compatibility with downstream